TechnionAVFormula/Hardware_Algo/Electronics/EBS/Characterization.md

 Resposible of stopping the car in case of a critical failure

-## The system is made out of three main parts: A Supervisor CPU, A Logic Shutdown Circuit and Mechanical breaks
+## The system consists of three main parts: A Supervisor CPU, A Logic Shutdown Circuit and Mechanical breaks

 ## Supervisor CPU
 What does it do?